 - Within an H2 or H3 Subtitle Tag

 - Within the first 25 words of your page

-- 3 to 4 times throughout your page
+- Minimum 3 to 4 times throughout your page

-And that wraps up this short affiliate marketing keyword refresher.
+And that wraps up this short Google search keyword ranking refresher.
 Share your thoughts or experiences in the comments, we’d love to hear from you.